1plusX/swan/README.md

 As explained so far, it is possible to perform targeting based on client-side first-party profiles.
 This is similar to the scenario where First-part-sets and Turtledove are implemented simultaneously with the exception that the profile is server sided (assuming first-party-sets are used to implement [cross-domain first-party cookies](https://www.chromestatus.com/feature/5640066519007232)).

 To increase data sharing capabilities, we propose to naturally extend the first-party-set proposal to also support third-party declarations.
 Similarly to first-party sets that enable browsers to understand the first-party relationships between domains, third-party sets enable browser to understand relationships between parties.
-With this extension, the involved domains depicted in the diagram shall be able to serve the following resource:
+With this extension, the involved domains depicted in the diagram shall be able to serve the following resources:

 ```
 https://a.com/.well-known/first-party-set